-There are typically between 125 and 130 students in our graduate program of which about 100 are pursuing a doctoral degree and over 25 are in the MMS program.
+There are more than 130 students in our graduate program of which about around 110 are pursuing a doctoral degree and about 25 are in the MMS program.
 Nearly a quarter of our graduate students are female.
 The nationalities represented in our department are illustrated in the chart on the right.
 Students enter the program coming from wide range of institutions from small liberal arts colleges to large research universities with similarly diverse educational backgrounds including both Bachelors and Masters degrees.
 Our program has thus ample experience and resources to accommodate students widely varying academic and personal backgrounds.